The Sahel, desertification beyond drought

 Common commitment, a reference value

 The project has collected all criticisms and has restructured itself to attain its goals.
-The (FAO) is currently committed to ensuring that lasting impacts are generated in the areas of action, and the project already gathers more than 20 African countries and various civil institutions and research centers.
+The Food and Agriculture Organization of the United Nations (FAO) is currently committed to ensuring that lasting impacts are generated in the areas of action, and the project already gathers more than 20 African countries and various civil institutions and research centers.
 An added value of the proposed model is that it can be exported anywhere with dry conditions and fragile ecosystems, such as areas of Fiji and Haiti, countries that have started similar projects.

 Regardless of its realism, the African Great Green Wall has as its main value to have brought together governments and communities in a common commitment to combat desertification and move forward in the fight against poverty.
 It has also allowed the creation of an international observatory that reveals the misery of the lack of access to water and education, and the need for an efficient management of the territory and its resources to combat desertification and remove millions of people from climatic vulnerability.
 The fight against desertification is a challenge that affects all the inhabitants of the planet.
 We need to follow what is happening in the Sahel, in India, in China and in the other menaced areas, such as the ones in the Mediterranean Arch, the south of Africa, Central America and large Andean areas.
 Life of future generations on Earth depends on what we learn from it.